 Technical updates will be published each year to take account of emerging technologies relevant to the syllabus content.
-Please refer to the updates page for this syllabus on the Cambridge website www.cie.org.uk/alevel
+Please refer to the updates page for this syllabus on the Cambridge International website www.cambridgeinternational.org/alevel

 Candidates for Cambridge International AS Level Information Technology study topics 1-10.
 Candidates for Cambridge International A Level Information Technology study all topics.
 The content of the AS Level topics 1-10 is assumed knowledge for the A Level components.